kshitizmukunde/React/src/source.md

 to start App
 bun dev

+** To pull Request from Git
+git pull origin main

+** To Push Into repository

 React does not render 'false', 'null', 'undefined', or 'NaN' in the DOM.
 These values, when used in JSX, will result in nothing being displayed.

 However, '0' and empty strings (`""`) are exceptions.